-- Factors for evaluating any use of force include but are not limited to: - a.
-The seriousness of the crime or the suspected offense: - b.
-Whether the suspect posed an imminent threat to the safety of the deputies or others; - c.
+- 1. Factors for evaluating any use of force include but are not limited to: - a.
+The seriousness of the crime or the suspected offense; - b.
+Whether the suspect posed an imminent threat to the safety of the deputies or others;

+- c.
 Whether the suspect is actively resisting arrest or attempting to evade arrest by flight; - d.
-Whether the use of force is objectively reasonable; - e.
+Whether the use of force is necessary and proportional in response to a threat or resistance by an individual to: - i.
+Prevent an imminent threat of physical injury to a person; or - ii.
+Effectuate a legitimate law enforcement objective; - e.
 The deputy's tactical conduct and decisions preceding the use of force; - f.
 Whether the deputy has reason to believe that the subject is: - i.
 Mentally ill; - ii.
 Has a physical, developmental, or cognitive disability; - iii.
 Is emotionally disturbed; - iv.
 Is under the influence of alcohol or drugs; - v.
 Is suffering from a behavioral crisis; and/or - vi.
-Has a language barrier.
+Has a language barrier. - g.

-- g.
 Whether there was an opportunity to warn about the use of force prior to force being used, and if so, was such a warning given; - h.
 Whether there was any assessment by the deputy of the subject's ability to cease resistance and/or comply with the deputy's commands; - i.
-Specialized knowledge, skills, or abilities of subjects; - Prior contact; - k.
+Specialized knowledge, skills, or abilities of subjects; - j.
+Prior contact; - k.
 Environmental factors, including but not limited to lighting, footing, sound conditions, crowds, traffic and other hazards; and - I. Whether the subject's escape could pose a future safety risk. - 2.
 Not all the above factors may be present or relevant in a particular situation, and there may be additional factors not listed.